noppefoxwolf/FeedbackAssistant/README.md

 **Parameters:**
 - `submitter`: Object conforming to `FeedbackSubmitting` protocol
 - `initialFeedback`: Pre-populated feedback data (optional)

+**Usage Note:**
+You must wrap `FeedbackForm` in a `NavigationView` when presenting it, as the component relies on navigation features like toolbar items and navigation title.

 **Features:**
 - 📝 Form fields for title and description